 Selection suggests that something is actively selected.
 But that is not the case.
-If i go to a store, i choose if i want to buy water, or a beer.
-I select what i want.
-The selection of a trait that helps a organism to survive is, according to the theory, not a active selection.
-Its just a survivol of the animals that best adapts to the environment.
+If I go to a store, I choose if I want to buy water or a beer.
+I select what I want.
+The selection of a trait that helps an organism to survive is, according to the theory, not an active selection.
+It's just the survival of the animals that best adapts to the environment.

-The question is if there is a correlation of random mutations, and if they are capable of providing a survival advantage upon randomness.
-Upon events, that are not controlled , or directed.
-The temperature, weather conditions etc. of the environment occur randomly without a defined course.
-Every day , the weather changes randomly.
-The question is, does this environmental change suffice as mechanism to permit a animal of the same species and population with a random mutation in its genome to survive better than an individual which does not have that mutation ?
+The question is if there is a correlation between random mutations and if they are capable of providing a survival advantage upon randomness.
+Upon events, that are not controlled, or directed.
+The temperature, weather conditions, etc. of the environment occur randomly without a defined course.
+Every day, the weather changes randomly.
+The question is, does this environmental change suffice as a mechanism to permit an animal of the same species and population with a random mutation in its genome to survive better than an individual who does not have that mutation?

 If selection was goal driven, there would have to be a “setter of goals,” God or some godless designer.
 And without doubt the most important thing about Darwin's theory is its exclusion of design or purpose.

 Evolution just occurs.
 Given that the two occurrences are so contradictory, it is appropriate to ask how natural selection can have produced the reproductive features of life.

 Beneficial Mutation–Selection Balance and the Effect of Linkage on Positive Selection 1